Ansam-02/Mastering-JavaScript-in-20-Days/day5.md

  **Part One**
+day5 I start the first course JavaScript from First Steps to Proffessional
  ## The DOM
 Document Object Model: The HTML DOM document object is the owner of all other objects in your web page. we work with different methods as getElementById, getElementsByTagName, getElementsByClassName, and querySelector..